-Aromatherapy has been around in some form for thousands of years, but it wasn’t until the 11th century when steam distillation first made it possible to properly remove the essential oils from plant materials.
+Aromatherapy has been around in some form for thousands of years, but it wasn’t well-known until the 11th century when steam distillation first made it possible to properly extract essential oils from plant materials.
 Since then, cultures around the world have utilized aromatherapy for a wide range of functions.
 Perhaps the most common countries to find aromatherapy being practiced would be in India, France, England, and the United States, although it can be found in dozens of other countries as well.

 An important element of aromatherapy is synergy, which is the combination of numerous essential oils that can actually create a more powerful effect than the oils would have on their own.
-This is why blending essential oils is such an important area of study for alternative healers, since the range of possibilities is almost endless.
+This is why blending essential oils is such an important area of study for alternative healers since the range of possibilities is almost endless.
 However, it is important to always do your consultation with trained aromatherapists, as some essential oils can trigger allergies, and can actually be toxic if mixed improperly.
-Furthermore, most aromatherapy treatments with essential oils is diluted in a carrier oil of some kind, to make the effects slightly less potent.
+Furthermore, most aromatherapy treatments with essential oils are diluted in a carrier oil of some kind, to make the effects slightly less potent.
 If you use too strong of a concentration of essential oils in aromatherapy, it can result in a wide range of negative side effects.

 Health Benefits of Aromatherapy

-Antidepressant Capacity: Second to stress relief, aromatherapy is very commonly used to eliminate feelings of depression, and due to the very complicated side effects of pharmaceutical antidepressants, this is a very important function of aromatherapy.
+Second, to stress relief, aromatherapy is very commonly used to eliminate feelings of depression, and due to the very complicated side effects of pharmaceutical antidepressants, this is a very important function of aromatherapy.
 While this is useful as a complementary treatment, psychological help or counseling should be sought out if depression continues or worsens.
 In terms of the best essential oils to use for reducing depression, most specialists suggest peppermint, chamomile, lavender, and jasmine.

 We can all use more energy to get through the hectic daily tasks of modern life.
 However, stimulants like coffee, cigarettes, energy pills, or even illegal substances can have very damaging effects on the body.
 While diet and exercise can also help, many people turn to aromatherapy to put a bit more pep in their step.
 Many essential oils are known to increase circulation, raise energy levels, and generally stimulate the body and mind, without the dangerous side effects of other stimulating substances.
 The best essential oils for giving yourself an energy boost include black pepper, cardamom, cinnamon, clove, angelica, jasmine, tea tree, rosemary, and sage.

 Everyone gets headaches from time to time, and the bad ones can stop us dead in our tracks.
-Rather than relying on pharmaceuticals or dishing out a lot of money for an expensive massage, aromatherapy can be a wonderful solution that can not only eliminate your current headache, but possibly reduce the stress, anxiety, or medical origin of your headaches to prevent them in the future.
+Rather than relying on pharmaceuticals or dishing out a lot of money for an expensive massage, aromatherapy can be a wonderful solution that can not only cure your current headache, but can also possibly reduce the stress, anxiety, or medical origin of your headaches to prevent them in the future.
 Some of the best essential oils that have been connected to reducing headaches and migraines are peppermint, eucalyptus, sandalwood, and rosemary essential oils.
 You can also mix these oils in a carrier oil and spread that oil onto your skin, scalp, neck, and temples.
 Some of the best carrier oils for headaches include almond, avocado, coconut, apricot kernel, and sesame oils.

 Whatever your condition, and whatever essential oils you choose to use, always consult your doctor before embarking on a new treatment plan.
 Also, be sure to only acquire essential oils from approved sources and don’t attempt to mix and use oils unless you have been trained as a professional aromatherapist.
-Happy Inhaling!
+Happy inhaling!